Modul University Vienna: Campus life

 Modul University Vienna is situated on Kahlenberg, a mountain (484 m) located in the 19th district of Vienna, Austria (Döbling).
-Kahlenberg lies in the Wienerwald (Vienna forest) and is one of the most popular destinations for day-trips from Vienna, offering a view over the entire city.
+Kahlenberg lies in the Wienerwald (Vienna forest) and is one of the most popular destinations for day trips from Vienna, offering a view over the entire city.
 Student accommodation arranged by MU Vienna is available in the 19th and 20th districts of Vienna.
-Many students live in other parts of Vienna or in their home cities and countries and commute to the campus.
+Many students live in other parts of Vienna or their home cities and countries and commute to the campus.
 Kahlenberg can be reached by car or by bus (Bus line 38A) via the Höhenstraße, part of which is cobblestone.

 Extracurricular activities

-In accordance with the fundamental educational values of the university, Modul University Vienna has created the MU Cares Intercultural Certificate Program to encourage students to work for society alongside their studies.
-The university offers students the opportunity to participate in charitable and social events at the university or on their own initiative off campus.
+By the fundamental educational values of the university, Modul University Vienna has created the MU Cares Intercultural Certificate Program to encourage students to work for society alongside their studies.
+The university offers students the opportunity to participate in charitable and social events at the university or on their initiative off campus.
 It encourages and supports its students in their search for intercultural experience and social work.
 Upon completion of their studies at Modul University Vienna, students who can demonstrate extracurricular activities in line with MU Care's vision receive a certificate from the university as a supplement to their diploma.
 In addition to this program, various student groups such as the Hotel Club, the Football Club, the Entrepreneurs Club, or the Movie Club contribute to student life.
 Every year, the university organizes an International Day, a public event at the university where students present their countries and their cultural background.
 The net proceeds of this event are donated to a charitable cause.